t3thral/t3thral/README.md

 - ⚡: Sole Buisness Owner of 2shotz LLC 😃

-- ⚡: In my free time or whenever i can i make music.
+- ⚡: In my free time or whenever I make music.
 ---

 ### :hammer_and_wrench: Languages and Tools :